-Both properties are fenced, and access to the building and recreation facilities is through [6] a single gate.
+The TRA handles landscape maintenance, and snow removal.
+Both properties are [6] fenced, and access to the building and recreation facilities is through a single gate.
 Members must provide proof of membership, and guests must be signed in and accompanied by a member.

-All property owners who reside within CRA boundary are required to pay an annual membership fee.
+All property owners who reside within the development area of the TRA are required to [7] pay an annual membership fee.
 An encumbrance on the title of each residence ensures payment.
 Membership fees go to maintaining the two properties and improvements thereon.
-Property owners who rent their residences may apply to have their tenants accepted as members of the CRA, but if they do so, the property owners must relinquish their memberships.
+Property owners who rent their residences may apply to have their tenants accepted as members of the TRA.